 Include Product Liability for Retail Sales

-If you sell hair care products - shampoos, conditioners, treatments, or styling products - confirm your product liability cover extends to retail sales.
-Products used in the salon and products sold for clients to use at home may have different liability implications.
+If you sell hair care products - shampoos, conditioners, treatments, styling products - confirm your product liability extends to retail sales.
+Products used in the salon and products sold for home use may have different liability implications.

 5